aeharding/sevenhills/src/faq.md

 <dd><p>Yes, a $100 NON REFUNDABLE deposit is required to schedule a skydive.
 This deposit is not refundable unless you cancel 10 days prior to your jump.
 It can be rescheduled.</p></dd>

 <dt><a href="">Who do I call to sign up?</a></dt>
-<dd><p>To sign up for a class or to schedule a tandem jump, call us at (608) 244-5252.
+<dd><p>To sign up for a class or to schedule a tandem jump, call us at <a href="tel:6082445252">(608) 244-5252</a>.
 You will talk to a real person most of the time.
 We are generally available to take your call seven days a week all day long.
 At times, you will get voice mail if we are unavailable.
 Please leave a message and we will do our best to return your call in a timely manner.</p></dd>

 <dt><a href="">Do you have GIFT CERTIFICATES available?</a></dt>
 <dd><p>Yes, we offer gift certificates!
 Call our scheduling phone.</p></dd>